kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/project_and_cluster_management/using-kubectl/_index.en.md

 Using kubectl requires the installation of kubectl on your system as well as downloading of kubeconfig on the cluster UI page.
 See the [Official kubectl Install Instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for a tutorial on how to install kubectl on your system.
-Once you have it installed, [download the kubeconfig](../06-download-kubeconfig/).
+Once you have installed it, download the kubeconfig.
 The below steps will guide you on how to download a kubeconfig.

 To download the kubeconfig, navigate to `Clusters` and select the correct cluster.
-On the top right you can find a download button:
+On the top right you can find a download button circled with red box:

 ![Download config button in the top right corner](/img/kubermatic/master/tutorials/cluster_details_btn.png?classes=shadow,border "Download config button in the top right corner")